Take, route, and launch workflows from requests with Blissfully's ticketing tool

 Request access template

 If one of the built-in ticket templates is not applicable to or useful for your organization, you can uncheck the Published box to hide it from employees in their portal.

 If the built-in ticket templates aren't sufficient, you can create new ticket templates.
-Start by hitting the "Create new template" button.
+Start by clicking the "Create new template" button.

 First, you'll need to decide if your ticket template is in relation to an app/vendor or not.
 For example, if you want to let employees request a change in the Owner role of an app, use the app-related ticket type.

 Once you select the type and provide a title, move on to the next screen to see the minimum required information for a new ticket template.

 As with built-in tickets to edit, you will set a default assignee, either a role or a specific person/team.

 Additionally, you may select an escalation workflow.
 When you publish the ticket template and an employee uses it to submit a request, the ticket assignee will have the option to launch that type of workflow as a next step.
 Escalation workflows link tickets to their ensuing workflows, leaving a paper trail and rationale for why a workflow was launched.

 The final required field, the description, will appear below the title in the gallery.
 Employees will rely on the title and the description to understand what the ticket is for, so be specific!